e9x/jsc.js-bridge/README.md

 ## Usage:

 ℹ This project is in its early stages.
-If a feature is missing, open a issue or implement it yourself and create a pull request.
+If a feature is missing, open an issue or implement it yourself and create a pull request.

 Embed the demo code on your website or host it locally